53 Different Types of Beetles in Michigan

 Michigan may be best known for its cars, but it’s also home to an impressive variety of insects!
 There are different types of beetles in Michigan.

 Therefore, if you’re lucky, you might even spot some rare beetles in Michigan!
-This list will take you through types of beetles in Michigan state and teach you about their habits and habitats.
+This list will take you through the types of beetles in Michigan and teach you about their habits and habitats.

-If you’re lucky, maybe they’ll inspire some new creative business ideas while they do it!
+If you’re lucky, maybe they’ll inspire new creative business ideas while doing it!

 1. Rainbow Scarab Beetle